JimmyDuong00/docs.ottertech/content/1 Projects/🎯 Azure Sentinel Threat Detection.md

 Create a free Azure account using [this link](https://azure.microsoft.com/en-us/free/).
 This process will automatically set up the account and associated Azure Subscription.
 #### Step 2: Deploy a Virtual Machine

-Deploy a Windows Virtual Machine to collect data, acting as a honeypot.
+Deploy a Windows Virtual Machine to collect data, acting as a Honeypot.

 1. Navigate to Azure Virtual machines and click "Create".